NilsRo/OctoPrint-SlicerEstimator/README.md

 With Simplify3D no changes has to be applied to Simplify3D.
 The overall print time is read out of a comment in the GCODE.
 For a correct estimation OctoPrints percentage done is used as there is only the overall print time available.

 ### PrusaSlicer
 Remaining time is read out of M73 commands added by PrusaSlicer.
 The slicer will update the remaining print time continuously.
+Also there is support to show the remaining times to filamnt changes.

 ## Notes
  * If no slicer is detected the original estimator from OctoPrint will be used.